Samsung launches the Galaxy Tab S4 and Galaxy Tab A 10.5

 The Galaxy Tab A 10.5, the Galaxy Tab S4’s low-cost counterpart, doesn’t have much in the way of bells and whistles.
 You won’t find an S Pen included in the box, nor the Tab S4’s iris scanner or DeX support.
 But it doesn’t skimp when it comes to hardware.

-It boasts a 10.5-inch WUXGA (1920×1200) TFT LCD screen with a 16:10 aspect ratio, and four front-firing speakers with support for Dolby Atmos.
+It boasts a 10.5-inch WUXGA (1,920 x 1,200) TFT LCD screen with a 16:10 aspect ratio, and four front-firing speakers with support for Dolby Atmos.
 There’s a front-facing and rear-facing camera — 5MP and 8MP, respectively.
-And in terms of internals, the tablet has a Snapdragon 450 with 3GB of RAM and 32GB of internal storage (extendible via microSD card), plus a battery that’s the same size — 7,300mAh — as the one in the Galaxy Tab S4.
+And in terms of internals, the tablet has a Snapdragon 450 with 3GB of RAM and 32GB of internal storage (extendable via microSD card), plus a battery that’s the same size — 7,300mAh — as the one in the Galaxy Tab S4.

-On the software side of things, the Galaxy Tab A 10.5 ships with Kids Mode, a child-friendly interface with eight free apps aimed at kids (like Brio World Railway and Toca Hair Solon 3); a multi-user feature that makes it easier for families to share the same device; and Daily Board, a screensaver feature that shows photos, calendar, or a clock when the tablet’s not in use.
+On the software side of things, the Galaxy Tab A 10.5 ships with Kids Mode, a child-friendly interface with eight free apps aimed at kids (like Brio World Railway and Toca Hair Salon 3); a multi-user feature that makes it easier for families to share the same device; and Daily Board, a screensaver feature that shows photos, calendar, or a clock when the tablet’s not in use.

 It runs Android 8.1 Oreo out of the box, and will ship later this year in Wi-Fi and LTE flavors.